Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Introduction

 \section{Introduction}

 With the growing available computational power, and as more efficient numerical methods become available, domains as diverse as engineering, chemistry, psychometrics, medicine, finance or social sciences, now heavily rely on simulation for the prediction of more and more complex phenomena, often combining multi-models and high accuracy requirement.
-The prediction capability of modern simulations is often such that a new bottle-neck for accuracy has emerged from the lack of relevant boundary and/or initial conditions (BICs).
-Indeed, boundary and initial conditions are often poorly known and have to be estimated or modeled.
+The prediction capability of modern simulations is often such that a new bottleneck for accuracy has emerged from the lack of relevant boundary and/or initial conditions (BICs) as well as parameters intrinsic to the model of the system at hand, \egLM, diffusivity, viscosity, etc. These sources of uncertainty are hereafter simply referred to as BICs.
+They are often poorly known and have to be estimated or modeled.
 This introduces modeling errors which often constitute the main source of lack of accuracy in the simulation chain.
 This situation has triggered a renewed interest for stochastic modeling where it is explicitly accounted for uncertainty in the model.
-With probabilistic BICs, the output of the simulation is a probabilistic quantity which interpretation and comparison with real data is left to the final user.
 The BICs may sometimes be modeled from first principles but are often approximated in a functional form involving a set of influencing parameters and identified from experimental measurements.
 However, more often than not, only relatively few measurements are available, in particular when a significant number of parameters is of influence so that representing the BICs takes the form of a high-dimensional approximation problem.

 If the random process, which output is to be represented in closed-form, is driven by known equations, efficient techniques may be used to determine its representation.
 In the specific case of high-dimensional quantities, tensor-based representations have proved to be effective when applicable.
 In particular, low-rank approximations based on an {\apriori} chosen separated representation can be efficiently derived, see \cite{Nouy_CMAME_07, Nouy_CMAME_10, Nouy_HD_10, Matthies_Zander_12} in the context of uncertainty quantification (UQ).
 If a closed-form model description of the process at hand is not available, one is typically left with approximating it from a finite collection of instances, hereafter termed samples.
 When the process is known only from a closed numerical code used as a black-box or if measurements can be made arbitrarily (design of experiments), some properties of approximation theory can be exploited.
 For instance, measurements may be taken at some particular locations in the parameter space, possibly associating a weight to them, so that the random Quantity of Interest (QoI) can be represented in the retained approximation basis with good accuracy using (sparse) quadrature techniques, \cite{Novak_Ritter_99}; see also \cite{Xiu_Hesthaven_05} for an application to UQ.
 Anisotropy in the QoI may be exploited by biasing the quadrature weights, \cite{Nobile_al_07, Ganapathysubramanian_Zabaras_07, Ma_Zabaras_10}.
 In \cite{Doostan_Iaccarino_09}, an Alternate Least Squares (ALS) technique to estimate the coefficients has been considered with samples lying on a tensor-product grid.
 Another situation of design of experiment arises in importance sampling where the Markov-Chain {\MC} algorithm requires a new sample at a specific proposed location.
 This control over the samples usually brings efficiency and allows to approximate a reasonably behaved QoI with accuracy.